UoE-GanJianLab/dynamic-foraging/README.md

 ## lib

-helper functions as well as functions written for producing each figure given formatted session data
+helper functions as well as functions written for producing each figure given formatted session data.

 ### calculation.py

-Come extension to the common math libraries, including the moving window mean function as well as relative firing rate calculation
+Come extension to the common math libraries, including the moving window mean function as well as relative firing rate calculation.

-Normalized cross-correlation as defined by Wei Xu and the cross-correlation metric
+Normalized cross-correlation as defined by Wei Xu and the cross-correlation metric.

-### conversion.py

-### extraction.py

 ### models.py

+Reinforcement learning model class.

 ### file_utils.py

+Loading the preprocessed input files for the figures

+### figure_utils.py

+Extensions to seaborn libraries useful in this study.
+Including the line plot with error bar plotted using `fill\_between`.